romainpi/astro-loader-storyblok/README.md

 ### Benefits of the StoryblokLoader Class

-- **Shared Cache Management**: Multiple collections share the same cache version, reducing redundant API calls
+- **Shared Cache Management**: Multiple collections share the same cache version, reducing redundant API calls and preventing conflicts if changes are made to a Storyblok space while collections are being loaded by Astro.
 - **Better Performance**: Cache version is fetched once and reused across all loaders
 - **Cleaner Architecture**: Centralized configuration and better separation of concerns